GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 three categories: school, sport, and work.
 In sport, in our outdoor excursions, we would need to rely on each other to belay us when climbing or throw a rope and catch our kayak when we bail out of our boats in a rapid.
-In work, we all pitched in to improve and maintain our school; I helped maintain the schools fleet of activity buses, and my friends worked blowing our cafeterias glassware or throwing the clay in our communal mugs; Some even worked in the kitchen preparing our meals, or in the garden supplementing our diets with fresh produce.
+In work, we all pitched in to improve and maintain our campus; I helped maintain the schools fleet of activity buses, and my friends worked blowing our cafeterias glassware or throwing the clay in our communal mugs; Some even worked in the kitchen preparing our meals, or in the garden supplementing our diets with fresh produce.
 It was, in no uncertain terms, quite the hippie-dippie commune.
 We relied on each other at that school, and it set me on the path towards serving my community.

+In our classes, we addressed teachers by first name, recognizing them not just as leaders but as community members.
+Classes were taught in the Socratic tradition, where students were encouraged to speak up and ask "dumb" questions.
+Those same teachers took us kayaking, or helped us garden, or played music with us at all school concerts.
+This was instrumental in my later ability to relate as friends to adults, as well as give me the baseline confidence to pipe up and ask when I don't understand.

 ## University: A Sobering Climb towards Maturity